The number of equivalent realisations of a rigid graph: Closing Remarks and Open Problems

-Lemma \ref{h1} shows that the equality $c(G)= 2^{n-3}$ holds when $G$ is constructed from a triangle by type 1 Henneberg moves.
-Since every isostatic graph can be obtained from a triangle by type 1 or 2 Henneberg moves, it is tempting to try to prove Conjecture \ref{iso} by showing that if we perform a type 2 move on an isostatic graph $G$ then we will increase $c(G)$ by at least a factor of two.
+Since every isostatic graph can be obtained from a triangle by type 1 or 2 Henneberg moves, and since every type 1 move doubles $c(G)$, it is tempting to try to prove Conjecture \ref{iso} by showing that if we perform a type 2 move on an isostatic graph $G$ then we will increase $c(G)$ by at least a factor of two.
 Unfortunately this is (probably) not the case: the graph $G_2$ of Figure \ref{fig1} can be obtained from the triangular prism $P$ by a type 2 Henneberg move and we (probably) have $c(G_2)=22<2c(P)=24$.

-We may also consider realisations $(G,p)$ which are not generic.
+We may also consider the problem of deciding which graphs have rigid realisations in $\complex^2$.

-\begin{con} Suppose $(G,p)$ is a realisation of an isostatic graph $G$ and $c(G,p)$ is finite.
-Then $c(G,p)\leq c(G)$. \end{con} This conjecture would be useful for obtaining lower bounds on $c(G)$.